Catch and Bycatch in U.S. Southeast Gillnet Fisheries, 2016

 Alyssa N. (Alyssa Napier), Mathers, Bethany M. Deacy, John K. Carlson

-The Southeast Gillnet Observer Program, in its continuing efforts to adapt to the fishery, currently covers anchored (sink and stab), strike, or drift gillnet fishing regardless of target by vessels that fish from Florida to North Carolina and the Gulf of Mexico year-round.
-Herein, we summarize fishing effort and catch and bycatch in these fisheries during January 2015 - December 2015, collectively referred to as 2015.
+The Southeast Gillnet Observer Program, in its continuing efforts to adapt to the fishery, currently covers anchored (sink and stab), strike, or drift gillnet fishing, regardless of target, by vessels that fish year-round from Florida to North Carolina and the Gulf of Mexico.
+Herein, we summarize fishing effort and catch and bycatch in these fisheries during January 2016 - December 2016, collectively referred to as '2016'.